 Programs are offered in the five strands of Learning in Dance as outlined in the NYC Blueprint for the Arts.

-- DANCE MAKING — Breaking down the choreographic process; developing an individual artistic voice and point of view; using to dance to communicate ideas, images, and feelings
+Breaking down the choreographic process; developing an individual artistic voice and point of view; using to dance to communicate ideas, images, and feelings.

-- DEVELOPING DANCE LITERACY — Talking about dance; cultivating arts enthusiasts; movement games for different ages that create a working knowledge and physical understanding of essential dance concepts
+Talking about dance; cultivating arts enthusiasts; movement games for different ages that create a working knowledge and physical understanding of essential dance concepts.Using dance to illuminate the study of history and culture; writing, music, and visual art activities to link up with the study of dance; developing and practicing inter-disciplinary curriculum models.

-- MAKING CONNECTIONS — Using dance to illuminate the study of history and culture; writing, music, and visual art activities to link up with the study of dance; developing and practicing inter-disciplinary curriculum models
+Using dance to illuminate the study of history and culture; writing, music, and visual art activities to link up with the study of dance; developing and practicing inter-disciplinary curriculum models.